Peace-Research-Institute-Frankfurt/websites/.github/ISSUE_TEMPLATE/learning-unit.md

 ---
 name: Learning Unit
-about: Standard workflow for producing a new Learning Unit
+about: Standard workflow for producing a new learning unit
-title: Build Learning Unit XX
+title: LU XX
 labels: content, e-learning
-assignees: awesomephant, J4coop, NiklasSchg, SchmidtLi

 ---

 - [ ] Autorenvertrag